Crochet front and back post stitches

 What can I do with post stitches?

-Two of the primary ways that crocheters use post stitches.
+There are two primary ways to use crochet post stitches.
 One of these ways, is to crochet ribbing.
 You will sometimes see ribbing used as an edging.
 Ribbing is also used as the bottom edge of hats, or as part of sweaters.
 For example, my Kenton Cowl uses post stitches to create a ribbed edging.

-The other way that we often use post stitches in crochet is for cables.
+The other way that we often use crochet post stitches is for cables.
 Cables are such beautiful stitch patterns!
 You should definitely try out cables and learn this amazing technique!
 Check out my free Seashore Shrug crochet pattern as an example of cables.
 If you’d like to learn how to crochet cables, be sure to check out my free video tutorial here.

 These aren’t the only ways that you can create texture with post stitches.
 Check out some of the other patterns linked below to see how else you can use post stitches.